Prerequisites¶

 The kukeond container image bundles the CNI reference plugins at /opt/cni/bin inside the container, and the daemon invokes them from there.
 The standard install path (kuke init → daemon-mediated operations) therefore does not require host-side CNI plugins.

-You only need to install plugins on the host if you plan to run operations in in-process mode (kuke get <kind> --no-daemon, kuke purge ... --no-daemon, KUKEON_NO_DAEMON=true ..., or any command with an explicit --run-path), which executes controllers in-process via the kuke binary instead of routing through kukeond.
+You only need to install plugins on the host if you plan to run a promotable caller in in-process mode (kuke get <kind> --no-daemon, kuke purge ... --no-daemon, or any promotable caller — get *, purge *, log, refresh, restart, start, stop, doctor cgroups — run with KUKEON_NO_DAEMON=true or an explicit --run-path), which executes controllers in-process via the kuke binary instead of routing through kukeond.
+The workload verbs (apply, create *, run, attach, delete *, kill *) route through the daemon-only client after #566/#588 and never run in-process.
 In that mode kuke shells out to plugin binaries at the host's /opt/cni/bin.
 See in-process mode host prerequisites for the canonical reference.
 The in-process path itself is slated for retirement once ClientFromCmd's in-process branch is removed (#566).

 If you do need it, install from containernetworking/plugins: